 What can you tell us about Red Rooster?

 Red Rooster is an Australian fast-food restaurant chain established in 1972 that spends significant time in cook chicken, chicken burgers, and fried chicken.
 Their Product range includes entire dishes, half meals, wraps, burgers, salads, beverages, and desserts.

 - Red Rooster was founded in 1972 in Kelmscott, Australia.

 - Red Rooster has 370+ locations in Australia.

-- Company Offers Vouchers, Coupons, & Deals to attract the Customers.
+- The company Offers Vouchers, Coupons, & Deals to attract Customers.

 - BBQ Bacon Tender Burger, Reds Tender Burger, Hellfire Tender Burger, Roast Chicken Roll, and Rippa Tender Roll are the Best Products of Red Rooster.

-- ”Red Rooster- tender loving chicken” is Slogan of Red Rooster.
+- ”Red Rooster- tender loving chicken” is the Slogan of Red Rooster.